Guidance for Businesses & Organizations

 Reporting a COVID-19 Case Connected to a Workplace, Organization or School

 - To report a COVID-19 case associated with a business or agency located in Washtenaw County, please use this secure online portal.

-- To report a positive COVID-19 case associated with a school or childcare located in Washtenaw County, please use this secure online portal.
+- To report a positive COVID-19 case associated with a school, childcare, or sports team located in Washtenaw County, please use this secure online portal.

 For questions please email [email protected] or call 734-544-6700.
 Please leave a message if your call is not directly answered.